-• Children should be sent to the Headteacher / Deputy Headteacher immediately after an incident if they use violence or bad language, if there is a racial or homophobic incident or if they repeatedly refuse to follow an adult's instruction.
+Children should be sent to the Headteacher / Deputy Headteacher immediately after an incident if they use violence or bad language, if there is a racial or homophobic incident, or if they repeatedly refuse to follow an adult's instruction.

-If behaviour persists, or if the behaviour does not improve, parents / carers may be contacted.
+If behaviour persists, or if the behaviour does not improve, parents / carers will be contacted.

 Lunchtime 'catch-up time' may be given at the teacher's discretion if inappropriate behaviour has resulted in lack of work.
 'Catch-up' must always be supervised, be of an appropriate duration and consistently applied.
 Records should be kept by the class teacher of any pupils to complete 'catch-up' through CPOMS recording system.
-Records will be monitored on a regular basis by the SLT and any children being asked to attend 'catch-up' sessions regularly will be investigated further.